liudoubletian/phyloMDA/README.md

 An R implementation of statistical methods from “Statistical Methods for Analyzing Tree Structured Microbiome Data” by Tao Wang and Hongyu Zhao.

-You can also install the released version of phyloMDA from github with:
+You can also install phyloMDA from github with:
 ```r
 install.packages("devtools")
 devtools::install_github("liudoubletian/phyloMDA")